pingidentity/terraform-docs/docs/best-practices/index.md

 Additionally, if the order of the key/object pairs changes in the map, Terraform correctly calculates that there are no changes to the data with the objects themselves, because the relation of object to map key hasn't changed.
 This has similar advantages to using `for_each` over `count`, where changing the order of items does impact the plan that Terraform calculates, because the counted index related to the data has changed.

-Compare this to a _less ideal_ example of creating multiple populations using `for_each` over a _list_ of objects, where the objects are maintained as a list in the `for_each` expression using the `name` parameter as the key:
+#### Not best practice

+The following is an example of not best practice where creation of multiple populations might use `for_each` over a _list_ of objects.
+In this example, we might be inclined to use the `name` as the population's key, which can introduce functional issues and introduce security vulnerabilities for integrated production environments:

 ```terraform
 variable "populations" {
   type = list(object({